Dude (2025 film): Casting and filming

 Malayalam actress Mamitha Baiju was cast as the lead actress after the director was impressed with her performance in Super Sharanya.
 Principal photography began with an inaugural puja ceremony held on 26 March 2025 with the presence of the film's cast and crew at a film city in Chennai.
 Filming wrapped by late-June.

 Music

 The soundtrack is composed by Sai Abhyankkar.

 The audio rights were acquired by Think Music.
 "Blud Is On His Way" was the track that was used for the announcement video of the film, which was released on 26 March 2025.
 The first single "Oorum Blood" was released on 28 August 2025.
 An unplugged version of the song was released a week later, on 2 September.
 The second single "Nallaru Po" was released on 19 September.
 The third single "Singari", Pradeep's debut as a playback singer, was released on 4 October.
 The fourth single "Kannukulla" was released on 15 October 2025.
 The audio jukebox was released on 27 October 2025.

+Sai Abyankar shocked millions on his debut movie by reusing the track "Oorum Blood" several times throughout the movie in multiple variations, a first for the industry, so much so that he had to release it all in a separate tracklist called "Dude Side B".
+Despite initial criticism, fans eventually realised they were the ones that didn't have the capacity to understand the sophisticated soundtrack.
+When "Oorum Blood" was performed for the first time at "Sri Sairam Engineering College" in October 13, 2025, no one knew the words to the song and the audience was clearly disappointed, with the situation going viral.
+However months later Sai performed at the same university, but only this time the entire crowd sang the song for him.

+This phenomenon has now come to be known as the "iSai effect" which is when a Sai Abyankar song would get mixed or critical responses during it's initial release, but weeks or days later people would begin to uncover the true intent the great iSai held during composition, this would then make the masses love the song.
+This effect was also seen in Karrupu, and subsequent Sai Abyankar singles.
+But Dude (2026)'s soundtrack is the first recorded instance of the effect.